 As I skim through the NYT daily, I naturally get a sense of where the world is heading, like statistics.
 One article I read recently was particularly striking

-In China, the practical application of self-driving taxis is progressing rapidly, data centers are facing huge demand for batteries to support AI, and the boundary between military and technology is almost disappearing.
+In China, the practical application of self-driving taxis is progressing rapidly, data centers face a massive demand for batteries to support AI, and the lines between military and technology are almost blurring.

-In Silicon Valley in the United States, a scramble for power infrastructure is underway, and the competition between AI companies is shifting from "computing power" to "electricity."
+In Silicon Valley in the United States, a battle for power infrastructure is underway, and the competition among AI companies is shifting from "computational power" to "electricity."

 In other words,